leddoo/kibi/main.md

             - positioned relative to some other widget,
             - drawn on top of all other widgets.
         - text layout word wrapping.
-        - stuff:
-            - could do anim by messing with the widget props directly.
-                - after update loop, before render.
-                - -> don't need to visit the widget.
-    - control flow info.
-        - generate it.
-        - use it: align basic blocks with code.
-    - stuff:
-        - ast child visitors.
-        - properly sort decorations.
-        - handle conflicting replacements.
-    - ideas:
-        - line based.
-        - ability to split a line's bytecode -> have two lines with same source code, but irrelevant parts are grayed out.
-        - global option for "show bytecode" with per-line overrides.
-            - tri-state logic: show/hide/default.
-            - show if: `not global_hide and ((global_show and not local_hide) or local_show)`

 - todo: debug info.
     - node info for pc.